mikarinneoracle/oci-queue-node/README.md

 node index.js
 </pre>

-### Sending messages to Queue while it is polling
+### Sending messages to Queue

-You can send messages to the queue and see them being received while polling using the OCI Queue Console
+You can manually send messages to the queue using the OCI Queue Console
-<code>Actions/Send Message</code>.
+<code>Actions/Send Message</code> and then see them being received by re-running the build.

 <p>
 You can also play with the queue's <code>Dead Letter Queue</code> settings to see how many times the same message is being received (default is 5).
+To do this comment the
+<a href="index.js#L50">line 50 of the index.js</a> and re-run the build using commit.